 - Owners’ equity: capital stock, retained earnings, reserve,

 - liabilities: accounts payable, loans payable, and tax payable.

-In the opposite way, more debts part is high more the company depends on them to fund its activity, which can continue only if suppliers and banks credit lines are maintained and raised proportionately with business growth.
+In the opposite way, the higher the debt, the more the company depends on them to fund its activity, which can continue only if suppliers and banks credit lines are maintained and raised proportionately with business growth.

 My DSO Manager, the innovative credit management software